platypus1989/diffusion/report.md

 ## 4. Experiment Setup

-Two parameters are being tested and grid-searched
+Two parameters are being tested and grid-searched which roughly corresponds to the complexity of MLP model.

 ### Hidden size of MLP layer